ihmeuw-scicomp/jobmon/docsource/monitoring_debugging.rst

 Graphical User Interface (GUI)
 ##############################
 The Jobmon GUI allows users to see the status of their workflows.
-In general any status qwery in the CLI is also available in the GUI and should be easier to find.
+In general any status query in the CLI is also available in the GUI and should be easier to find.

 The GUI is at: `<https://jobmon-gui.ihme.washington.edu>`_